“How do I attract an extroverted woman as an introverted guy?”

 Online dating is one of the best things to happen to introverts since… ever.

-Dating apps simultaneously widen your chances of meeting someone (by exposing you to hundreds or even thousands of women you might never meet in real life) and narrow the pool to your best potential matches (by allowing you to search for the exact criteria you want).
+Dating apps like OKCupid or Bumble simultaneously widen your chances of meeting someone (by exposing you to hundreds or even thousands of women you might never meet in real life) and narrow the pool to your best potential matches (by allowing you to search for the exact criteria you want).

 Not to mention, it probably seems so much easier to sign up for online dating than to try your luck approaching women on the street.

-If swiping and texting is your happy place when it comes to dating, you can absolutely start here.
+If swiping and texting is your happy place when it comes to dating, you can absolutely start here to date an extrovert.

 If you’re a quiet and thoughtful INTP guy and you come across a woman whose profile lists “bright and gregarious ENFP woman,” swipe right because you’ve already had the hard work done for you!